mikerussellnz/tempo-api/README.md

 # tempo-api
 Atlassian Tempo API for Java and Example Application

+Allows connecting to Tempo to query and create work logs.

 ## creating a worklog

     TempoApiClient tempoApiClient = new TempoApiClient(tempoUrl, username, password);